saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

 <p><small>| OPTIONAL | STRING |</small></p>

 :::caution
-Effective with Sauce Connect Proxy version 4.7.0, `--no-remove-colliding-tunnels` was deprecated and replaced by `--tunnel-pool`.
+Effective with Sauce Connect Proxy version 4.7.0, `--no-remove-colliding-tunnels` has been deprecated and replaced by `--tunnel-pool`.
 :::
 __Description__: The tunnel is a part of the High Availability Sauce Connect Proxy Tunnel Pool.
 For more info, see [High Availability Setup](/secure-connections/sauce-connect/setup-configuration/high-availability).<br/>
 __Shorthand__: n/a